OpenClassrooms-Student-Center/alumnis/content/students/julieen03.md

     # 'true' makes it fully available.
     # 'false' will add a black layer on the picture.
 IT WILL BE PUBLIC!
     finished: true
-  - title: Rejoignez la communauté Openclassrooms
+  - title: Rejoignez la communautÃ© Openclassrooms
     description: Modifier un projet Open Source pour comprendre le fonctionnement de Git, de Github et des pull requests
     # Create a new repository for your images.
 Name it the same as your nickname and profile picture.
     # Image must be here: content/students/yourrepo/project1.png